fyodor-org-uk/fyodor/random-generators/index.md

 then things can really start to become challenging and frustrating.

-* **Data** affecting our test can potentially be all over the object graph, having to create multiple objects correctly, each with their own fields, types and idiosyncracies just to get one field in a particular state can be frustrating as well as a minefield.
+* **Data** affecting our test can potentially be all over the object graph, having to create multiple objects correctly, each with their own fields, types and idiosyncracies can be frustrating as well as a minefield.
 * **Extra code** in our tests concerned with fixture details just adds noise to the test: it makes it harder to understand, more prone to human error and adds to the maintenance burden.
-* **False-negatives:** To get valid fixtures we might well have to understand and set up other objects that our test just doesn’t care about, otherwise our tests fail for reasons unrelated to our test scenario
+* **False-negatives:** To get valid fixtures we might well have to understand and set up data and/or other objects that our test just doesn’t care about, otherwise our tests fail for reasons unrelated to our test scenario
-* **False-positives:** Tests might unwittingly pass because we’ve left fields empty that we don’t (think we) care about for the purposes of our test e.g. our test only works properly because something is null or false etc.
+* **False-positives:** Tests might unwittingly pass because we’ve left fields empty that we don’t (think we) care about e.g. our test only works properly because something is null or false etc.

 ###For Example...###

-As an example of what I'm talking about let’s imagine a simple car that we want to create for our test:
+Let’s imagine a simple car that we want to create for a test:

 {% highlight java %}
 public class Car {